Are you an incoming first time freshman for the fall 2020 term?

 What is the Student's Obligation?

-Students are required to submit an application online (application will be available July 10, 2017) and attend an information session where they will sign their Four-Year Graduation Pledge Contract.
+Students are required to submit an application online and attend a mandatory information session.

 - Students may not have more than one major declared, as having multiple majors and/or minors will increase the amount of units required and may result in not meeting the four-year graduation deadline.